ladybug-tools/ladybug-geometry/README.md

 - [ ] Scale Geometry from a Base Point (can be taken from Rhino3dm)
 - [ ] Is Point Inside 2D Polygon (look pretty straightforward from [this example](https://www.geeksforgeeks.org/how-to-check-if-a-given-point-lies-inside-a-polygon/))
 - [ ] Planar surface grid generation ([as done in this thesis](https://www.radiance-online.org/community/workshops/2015-philadelphia/presentations/day1/STADICUtilities-Radiance%20Workshop2015.pdf), which uses bounding box and is point inside)
+- [ ] Offset edge curve of a planar surface (can be done by translating vertices along the vector in the middle of the vectors to adjacent vertices)
 - [ ] Glazing Based on Ratio (currently implemented in legacy [glazing based on ratio component](https://github.com/mostaphaRoudsari/honeybee/blob/master/src/Honeybee_Glazing%20based%20on%20ratio.py))
 - [ ] Straight Skeleton Methods (currently implemented in [legacy core/perimeter component](https://github.com/mostaphaRoudsari/honeybee/blob/master/src/Honeybee_SplitFloor2ThermalZones.py) but should be expanded to accept concave geometry)